Research Champions

 Research Champions are from across England and include patients, carers, members of the public, and people who have taken part in a research trial before, as well as those who haven’t.
 Something that they all have in common is that they are passionate about getting more people involved in research so that we can develop better care and treatment for everyone.

-Research Champions are supported by the NIHR Clinical Research Network Thames Valley and South Midlands, which provides opportunities to promote research, such as public events, and brings local champions together to share ideas and collaborate.
+Research Champions are supported by the National Institute for Health and Care Research, which provides opportunities to promote research, such as public events, and brings local champions together to share ideas and collaborate.

 Who can be a Research Champion?